 “We were just there, standing on air, waiting for the creature to kill us.
 I saw with my own eyes how the creature slayed all the flock, I was dead scared and was willing to do anything to scape.”

 “I was running out of time and fortunately between the bushes I was, I found a little statue with three faces, I don’t know what I did but I managed to touch it.
 I could still see how the other women were ripped from their lives and then it was my time, however the horrible creature overlooked me and I couldn’t do more than cover myself with my hands, it kept looking and looking like knowing I was there but couldn’t see me, I was shocked but glad when that thing left, leaving me alive.”
+Expressed the only survivor of the flock.

 I was devastated, all those women that did nothing wrong, being fervent servants to me were deprived from their lives due to Leann’s cowardice to face me.
 In that moment I kind of realize that I might be the reason why she is not open to talk about her new seances, I believe I have become a threat to her, however I wouldn’t hurt her even if I had the chance.